deepanshu2001-png/object-detection-model-using-yolov3/README.md

-1. Create Conda Environment
+Create Conda Environment

 The project relies on a specific Conda environment defined in the conda-gpu.yml file.
 You can create this environment by running:

 conda env create -f conda-gpu.yml

 This will set up the required environment with the necessary dependencies, including TensorFlow GPU and other relevant packages.

-2. Activate the Conda Environment
+Activate the Conda Environment

 Activate the newly created Conda environment for this project:

 conda activate yolov3-gpu

-3.Downloading official yolov3 pretrained weights on coco dataset ("https://pjreddie.com/media/files/yolov3.weights")
+Downloading official yolov3 pretrained weights on coco dataset

+("https://pjreddie.com/media/files/yolov3.weights")

-4. Load Weights
+Load Weights

 To perform inference or training, the model requires weights to be loaded.
 This can be done by running the following script:

 python load_weights.py

 This script will load the pre-trained weights into the model, preparing it for object detection tasks.

-5. Run the Application
+Run the Application

 Finally, you can run the application (Flask server) using the following command:

-6.python app.py
+python app.py

 This will start a Flask application on port 5000.
 You can now access the object detection API via http://localhost:5000.

 Techniques and Custom Components

 Here are some key custom techniques and classes implemented in this repository:

 Batch Normalization Customization

 In this project, we override TensorFlow's built-in BatchNormalization to ensure it behaves correctly when frozen:

 class BatchNormalization(tf.keras.layers.BatchNormalization):